Roshan-Thomas/web-interface-dataaug/README.md

     pip install -r requirements.txt
     ```

-4. You will need to download the W2V model from the script that is given in the 'data' folder.
+4. You will need to download the W2V model from the script that is given in the `/scripts` folder.
     ```sh
-    cd data
+    cd scripts
-    ./script.sh
+    ./aravec_download.sh
     ```

 5. Once all the packages are installed, you should be able to run the app on Streamlit locally